Mountain Gorilla

 War

-The war in Rwanda in the early 1990s and years of civil unrest in the Democratic Republic of Congo have sent waves of refugees into the region around the Virunga Mountains parks that are home to more than half the mountain gorilla population, leading to poaching and destruction of gorilla habitat.
-And parts of the park inhabited by gorillas have been taken over by rebels, making survey and conservation work difficult and dangerous.
-Since 1996, 140 Virunga rangers have been killed in the line of duty.
+The war in Rwanda in the early 1990s and decades of civil unrest in the Democratic Republic of Congo have sent waves of refugees and heavily armed militias into the region around the Virunga Mountains parks that are home to more than half the mountain gorilla population, leading to poaching and destruction of gorilla habitat.
+And parts of the park inhabited by gorillas have at times been taken over entirely by these militias, making survey and conservation work difficult, dangerous, and at times, entirely impossible.
+Since 1925, 220 Virunga rangers have been killed in the line of duty.

 Habitat Loss

-As humans have moved into areas near mountain gorillas, they have cleared land for agriculture and livestock.
-Even land within protected areas is not safe from clearing—in 2004, for example, illegal settlers cleared 3,700 acres of gorilla forest in Virunga National Park.
+As humans have moved into areas near mountain gorillas, they have cleared land for firewood, charcoal, agriculture, and livestock.
+This can result in increased human-gorilla conflict from competition for space and resources.
+Even land within protected areas is unsafe from clearing.
+In 2004, for example, illegal settlers cleared 3,700 acres of gorilla forest in Virunga National Park.
+This constrains gorillas’ ability to disperse and create n

 Disease